Back-to-School Guide

 253.284.4164

-The Middle School overnight orientation trip will be held at Sound View Camp in Longbranch, WA.
+The Middle School overnight orientation trip will again be held at Sound View Camp in Longbranch, WA.
 This is a time for students to meet new classmates and faculty, learn about the year ahead, and build community through a variety of team-building and outdoor activities.
 Students should come to school on Thursday morning at 8:00 am in civvies appropriate for outdoor activities.
+Note they should wear athletic or hiking shoes - slides, crocs, flip flops, and other less substantial footwear are not recommended.
 Buses will depart at approximately 8:45 am Thursday and will return to school by the end of the school day Friday, in time for those who ride the bus home.

 Packing list - please label all items: